VirgilSecurity/virgil-sdk-python/README.md

 ## Installation

-The Virgil Python SDK is provided as a package named *virgil-sdk*.
-The package is distributed via Pypi package management system.
+The Virgil Python SDK is provided as a package named [*virgil-sdk*](https://pypi.org/project/virgil-sdk/).
+The package is distributed via [PyPI](https://pypi.org/) package management system.

 To install the pip package use the command below:
 ```bash